-There are six main problems that put your estate under a real threat.
+There are six main problems that put your estate under threat

 Surprisingly, it might not always be convenient for your loved ones to inherit at the time that they do.
 If, for example, they are in the process of a divorce, their inheritance could form part of the divorce settlement.
 If they are receiving benefits, the inheritance could cause their benefits to be lost or reduced.

-Currently, anyone with assets above £23,250 may not receive state help with Care Costs, meaning that many families would have to sell their home to fund Care.
+Currently, anyone with assets above £23,250 in England or £50,000 in Wales may not receive state help with Care Costs, meaning that many families would have to sell their home to fund Care.

 - There is no legal way that you can dispose of assets to avoid paying care fees.

 - This is called deliberate deprivation of assets and the Local Authority will contest this and succeed.
 Whether you’ve transferred assets to children or set up a trust with the purpose of avoiding care fees, it will not work.

 - Care cannot be the reason for setting up a FPT but may be a benefit if set up at the right time (when care isn’t foreseeable), for the right reasons and for the right people.

 - As a result, many of our clients have found that the assets held within their FPT have been disregarded during care fees means assessments

 Families can be complicated and occasionally, parents choose to leave a child out of their Will.
 By law, that child has a right to contest the Will and make a claim on the estate and are quite often successful.
 It is considerably more difficult to contest a Trust, making it unlikely for assets to pass to a family member that you did not intend.